pronovic/cookiecutter-pypi/README.md

 ./run suite
 ```

-Use `./run --help` or see the generated `DEVELOPER.md` file for more information about the development environment.
+Use `./run --help` to list available commands.
+See the generated `DEVELOPER.md` file for more information about the development environment, including integration with [PyCharm](https://www.jetbrains.com/pycharm/download), etc.